 Work with students from ages 3-13 as part of the School Art Program.
 Assist the School Art Program Coordinator with setting up the art classroom with art materials, leading tours, and helping students with their art projects.
 Applicants must submit a Criminal Records Check for working with children as part of the application process.

-Qualifications: Must have an interest in the visual arts and working with children.
+Qualifications: Must be aged 18+, have an interest in the visual arts and working with children.
 Shifts occur only during school hours, 9am-3pm on weekdays from September – June.

 Volunteer Board Member – Richmond Art Gallery Association